Flotomate/product_docs/source/purchase-management/create-a-po.rst

   top right corner of the page to create a PO.

 - A dialog box opens which is similar to :numref:`pur-5`.
-Clicking on **Create** directs the Technician to another page where he has to fill in te details of the PO (:doc:`Learn More <edit-po>`).
+Clicking on **Create** directs the Technician to another page where he has to fill in te details of the PO (:doc:`Learn More <edit-po-details>`).

-- After filling the PO details, the Technician has the option to link the PO with a Purchase Request.
+- After filling the PO details, the Technician has the option to link the PO with a Purchase Request (:doc:`Learn More <po-relationships>`).